6 Natural Regions of Colombia: Discover their Secrets and Culture

 Tolima (Ibague)

-Tolima is a region known for its typical music festivals.
+Tolima is a department known for its typical music festivals.
 Tamales and lechona (stuffed pork) are the region’s typical dishes.
 Tolima mainly consists of small, hot towns.
-The Combeima Canyon and Tolima snow mountain, including its hot springs, are great places to visit.
+The Combeima Canyon and Tolima Snow Mountain, including its hot springs, are great places to visit.
 Alto de Letras poses a tremendous challenge for road cyclists due to its steep gradient.

 Huila is a sparsely populated department whose capital is Neiva.
 Visitors coming to the city are just stopping by to reach the photogenic Tatacoa desert or the mysterious archaeological sites of San Agustin and Tierradentro.
 You will also find the interesting and little-known Cueva de Los Guácharos national park.